-In this post I’ll outline how Node.js can be maturely operated by Enterprises in Production with an understanding of the first major building blocks needed to build a compliant open source supply chain and how nearForms Certified Node.js Image Pipeline can play an important role.
+In this post I’ll outline how Node.js can be maturely operated by Enterprises in Production with an understanding of the first major building blocks needed to build a compliant, open source supply chain and how NearForm’s Certified Node.js Image Pipeline can play an important role.

 Unfortunately, the rapid innovation in Node.js makes the Production challenge even more complex.
 What is often the case in developer-led adoptions is that security, compliance and governance come in the later stages of the software development lifecycle.

 Since 2015 the Node.js Foundation has adopted a release cadence driving a predictable new version adoption rate, a better understanding of additive or deprecated features and importantly bug fixes and security patching conducted in partnership with the security community during a known Long Term Support (LTS) window.

 Verifiably Immutable Artifacts

-What is a verifiably immutable artifact?
-Its any component of your Production system, from your infrastructure to your UI which you can verify has not been altered in any way since you built this version of the artifact, tested it and passed any additional quality gates or sign-offs you’ve built into your CI pipeline.
+It’s any component of your Production system, from your infrastructure to your UI which you can verify has not been altered in any way since you built this version of the artifact, tested it and passed any additional quality gates or sign-offs you’ve built into your CI pipeline.

-I think the answer comes down to the ability to have immutable and 100% deterministic artifacts in your supply chain from your developers machine all the way through qa, staging and production.
+I think the answer comes down to the ability to have immutable and 100% deterministic artifacts in your supply chain from your developer’s machine all the way through qa, staging and production.

-NearForm offers a few different options in incorporating this process into your supply chain whether you have a more homegrown situation, leverage an enterprise distribution mechanisms such as Red Hats OpenShift or you have adopted a public cloud managed service like ECS, EKS or AKS.
+NearForm offers a few different options in incorporating this process into your supply chain whether you have a more homegrown situation, leverage an enterprise distribution mechanism such as Red Hats OpenShift or you have adopted a public cloud managed service like ECS, EKS or AKS.

 Understanding the source of your distributions is critically important, however, this alone can come directly from the distributions made available by the project maintainers themselves.

 - Apply any needed configurations – can address perf tuning, custom client configs or security lockdowns where possible